 - ½ loaf baguette, sliced (12 slices) *gluten-free if necessary)

 - 1 tablespoon olive oil extra virgin

 - fresh dill, for garnish

-I’ve been asked several times about the slate serving tray in this photo.
+Many of you have asked about the slate serving tray in this photo.
 Here's where you can purchase one (affiliate link).